Keyword: overconfidence bias investing

 Should I reduce exposure after a hot streak?

-What metric helps most here?
+What metric helps most when I am trying to stay grounded?

 Protect your edge after strong performance